 As for the double and triple twist, it has the same meaning as the single twist.
 The difference is that it refers to the joining of two or more people or culture.

 The toki or adze is a valuable tool for the Maori people.
 To be specific, it is a blade made for two purposes.
 The first is the chunky blade, which is used to carve waka (canoe) and to cut trees for the fortresses of Pahs.

 Because of its uses, the toki is regarded as a symbol of strength, power, authority, and good character.
 Aside from that, it can also be used to represent determination, focus, and control.

-Manaia (The Guardian)
+4. Manaia (The Guardian)

 They also believe that the manaia can protect them against evil.
 Lastly, the Maori also believe that the manaia is like a bird that watches and guides a person’s spirit to where it is destined to go.

 The manaia symbol is carved with the head of a bird, a body of a human, and a tail of a fish.
 As such, it represents the balance between the sky, land, and water.

-Tiki (The First Man)
+5. Tiki (The First Man)

 The tiki is an ancient symbol with several legends surrounding its meaning.
 According to one myth, Tiki is the first man on earth, and he came from the stars.

 Tiki was considered the teacher of all things.
 As such, the person who wears this symbol is seen as someone who possesses loyalty, knowledge, clarity of thought, and great strength of character.

 Aside from those interpretations, the tiki is also regarded as a symbol of fertility.
 Some also wear a tiki necklace because it is considered a good luck charm.

 In fact, the majority of the food they eat came from the sea.
 For this reason, the fishhook was used to symbolize prosperity or abundance, and Maori people attributed the abundance to Tangaroa, the god of the sea.

 Aside from prosperity, the matau also symbolizes safe travel.
 The reason is because of its strong connection to Tangaroa.
 As such, fishermen would wear the fishhook symbol to ensure safe passage over the sea.

 The porowhita, a.k.a. circle or disk, represents the never-ending cycle of nature and life.
 For the Maori people, this symbol stands for their belief that life doesn’t have a beginning or an end.

 Aside from that meaning, the porowhita also tells that the planets and stars possess the knowledge of man’s origin.
 When relating to people, the symbol signifies that the wearer is focused, centered, and present.

 The Maori people have great respect for sea creatures, especially dolphins and whales.
 The reason is because of their belief that dolphins help them navigate the South Pacific Ocean during the Great Migration.

 The roimata is also known as the comfort stone, and it is associated with the heart and emotions.
 According to Maori legends, this symbol represents the tears produced by the albatross birds when they cry.

-Patu and Mere
+10. Patu and Mere